CLASSIFICATION NO. 515

-It also differs from the Medical Examiner Supervisor which is responsible for the supervision of staff and administration of programs and policies within the Medical Examiner’s Office, including the supervision, review, and/or performance of death investigations.
+It also differs from the Medical Examiner Chief Deputy which is responsible for the supervision of staff and administration of programs and policies within the Medical Examiner’s Office, including the supervision, review, and/or performance of death investigations.

 Duties may include but are not limited to the following:

 1. Conducts investigations of deaths, including the most complex or sensitive cases; takes custody of the body, the personal effects of the deceased, and any weapons, instruments, vehicles, buildings or premises which are believed to be involved in the death; preserves evidence relating to the cause and manner of death.